A Review on Quantum Circuit Optimization using ZX-Calculus: Quantum Computing

-\paragraph{Qubits} The basic unit of information in quantum computing is the \textit{qubit}~\cite{schumacherQuantumCoding1995}.
-In contrast to a classical bit that can only represent states 0 and 1, qubits can be either in the computational basis states $\ket{0}$ and $\ket{1}$ or in the superposition of multiple basis states.
-The basis states are a set of orthogonal states that can represent every state as a superposition.
+The basic unit of information in quantum computing is the \emph{qubit}~\cite{schumacherQuantumCoding1995}.
+In contrast to a classical bit that can only represent states 0 and 1, qubits can be in a superposition of the computational basis states $\ket{0}$ and $\ket{1}$.
+A basis is a set of orthonormal states that can expressed any state of the Hilbert space as the linear combination of these state vectors.

-The computational basis is not the sole qubit basis of practical use.
-Commonly, \textit{Pauli bases} are chosen for quantum computing ( Table~\ref{tab:paulibases}).
-An intuitive tool to visualize single-qubit states with their respective probability amplitude is the Bloch sphere~\cite{Bloch1946}.
-Figure~\ref{fig:blochsphere} shows a \textit{Bloch sphere} with the state $\ket{\Psi} = \frac{\ket{0} + \ket{1}}{\sqrt{2}} = \ket{+}$ indicated in red.
+Besides the computational basis, \emph{Pauli bases} are frequently encountered in quantum computing (Table~\ref{tab:paulibases}).
+An intuitive tool to visualize pure single-qubit states up to a global phase is the Bloch sphere~\cite{Bloch1946}.
+Figure~\ref{fig:blochsphere} shows a \emph{Bloch sphere} with the state $\ket{\Psi} = \frac{\ket{0} + \ket{1}}{\sqrt{2}} = \ket{+}$ indicated in red.
 The different axes correspond to the Pauli bases -X ($\ket{-}$, $\ket{+}$), -Y ($\ket{-i}$, $\ket{+i}$) and -Z ($\ket{0}$, $\ket{1}$) bases.
-The probability a state collapses towards a fixed value during measurement depends on its measurement basis.
+The probability of a measurement outcome depends on the basis it is measured in as stated by the Born rule.
 A measurement of $\ket{\Psi}$ on the basis of Z would result in $\ket{0}$ and $\ket{1}$ with a probability of 50\% for each outcome.
-However, if the same state $\ket{\Psi}$ is measured in the X-basis, the final state would always be $\ket{+}$.
+If the same state $\ket{\Psi}$ is measured in the X-basis instead, the final state would always be $\ket{+}$.

-\textit{Entanglement} connects the state of multiple qubits so that they depend on each other~\cite{einsteinCanQuantumMechanicalDescription1935}.
-To encode a classical bit string $\mathbf{00}$ into qubits, the composite state is formed by the tensor product of the computational basis states, thus $\mathbf{\ket{00} = \ket{0} \otimes \ket{0}}$.
+\emph{Entanglement} connects the state of multiple qubits such that the formed composite system can not be separated by as the tensor products of its individual systems~\cite{einsteinCanQuantumMechanicalDescription1935}.
+For example, the composite state of two qubits in the computational basis is described by the tensor product of the computational basis states, thus $\mathbf{\ket{00} = \ket{0} \otimes \ket{0}}$.

-Other prominent examples of entanglement are the \textit{Bell states}~\cite{bell1964}.
-Bell states are composed of maximally entangled qubits.
-Maximally entangled qubits are perfectly correlated, and the measurement of one qubit will instantaneously determine the state of the other entangled qubit regardless of their distance.
-Figure~\ref{fig:examplecircuit} generates the $\ket{\Psi^{-}}$ Bell state.
-Highly entangled qubits are essential for quantum error correction~\cite{knill1997}.
+Other prominent examples of entanglement are the \emph{Bell states}~\cite{bell1964}.
+Bell states are maximally entangled two-qubit states.
+Maximally entangled qubits are perfectly correlated, and the measurement of one qubit will result in correlated outcomes regardless their distance.
+Highly entangled qubits are an essential resource for quantum error correction~\cite{knill1997,fowlerSurfaceCodesPractical2012}.